 This post may contain affiliate links.
 Please read my disclosure policy for more details.

 This hearty white bean and kale soup is chock full of veggies and filling.
-It’s the kind of soup that warms you up, packed with flavor, health benefits, and it’s low calories too.
+It’s the kind of soup that warms you up, packed with flavor, and it’s low calories too.